Ferran-pv/Workflows/README.md

 I have all my code in private.
 Meanwhile I don't have a properly organized portfolio, I leave here some squemes (which inillitaly were for myself) that help to understant my skills and how I work.
 Hope you like it.

+If you have doubts about my technical experience don't hesitate and contact me: ferranpauls10@gmail.com - Linkedin: /ferranPV

 ## Teamwork